solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-1_Query_PostgreSQL_pgAdmin.md

 Follow one of the methods in the [Create a Flexible Server database](./03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md) document to create a Flexible Server resource.
 Remember the admin username and password for the Flexible Server resource for use later in this section.

 Download pgAdmin tool from the [pgAdmin Downloads](https://www.pgadmin.org/download/).
-Alternatively, you can use a package manager like [Chocolatey](https://community.chocolatey.org/packages/pgadmin4) and [WinGet](https://winget.run/search?query=pgAdmin) for Windows-based machines, as well as [Homebrew](https://formulae.brew.sh/cask/pgadmin4) for macOS.
-For Linux-based machines, you can use **yum** or **apt-get** to install pgAdmin.
+Alternatively, use a package manager like [Chocolatey](https://community.chocolatey.org/packages/pgadmin4) and [WinGet](https://winget.run/search?query=pgAdmin) for Windows-based machines, as well as [Homebrew](https://formulae.brew.sh/cask/pgadmin4) for macOS.
+For Linux-based machines, use **yum** or **apt-get** to install pgAdmin.

 ![The pgAdmin splash screen.](media/pgadmin-splash.png "The pgAdmin splash screen")